-- Ensuring that energy use and using renewable energy are a real goal for our company. - Creating new products and product concepts that can be reused at their end of life in a circular loop without as less waste as possible - The 4R principle; making sure that a maximum effort is made for all existing products for minimizing waste. - Making a contribution where possible on the quality of the indoor environment by reducing TVOC's, fine dust and allergy triggers through our products. - Ensuring that products can be cleaned and maintained easy and with minimal effort ensuring maximum performance. - Securing that the company is healthy and strong in order to pursue its strategy. - Creating a culture in which learning is an inseparable part of our daily activity. - Creating a working place that is safe and healthy. - Making sure that not only in our factories but in all aspects of our supply chain the basic human rights defined by the United Nations are lived and maintained. - Actively participating and engaging with the society where our stakeholders live an work.
+- 1. Ensuring that energy use and using renewable energy are a real goal for our company. - Creating new products and product concepts that can be reused at their end of life in a circular loop without as less waste as nossible - The 4R principle; making sure that a maximum effort is made for all existing products for minimizing waste. - 4.
+Making a contribution where possible on the quality of the indoor environment by reducing TVOC's, fine dust and allergy triggers through our products. are lived and maintained.
+10. Actively participating and engaging with the society where our stakeholders live an work. - 5.
+Ensuring that products can be cleaned and maintained easy and with minimal effort ensuring maximum performance.